Blog

 River Otters on Long Island

 We are so proud to learn that the number one area where the otters are thriving is in Greenport at The Paul Stoutenburgh Preserve.
-This beautiful preserve, also known as the Arshamomaque Preserve, was in part made possible by you, the supporters of the Trust.
+This beautiful preserve, also known as the Arshamomaque Pond Preserve, was in part made possible by you, the supporters of the Trust.

 The 52-acre preserve was assembled by the Town of Southold using a combination of Community Preservation Fund and Open Space Capital funds.
 The Trust played a part in its protection, assisting the Town with the purchase of 24.8 acres in 2000.
 That portion of the preserve, on the southeast edge, includes over 1/3 of a mile of land along Hashamomuck Pond.